 Include a “handle with care” warning

-Planning delivery routes for self-delivery instead of relying on a private shipping company/shipping services for shipping live plants is the correct choice and will definitely save you costs.
+Planning delivery routes for self-delivery instead of relying on a private shipping company/couriers for shipping live plants is the correct choice and will definitely save you costs.
 But efficiently shipping plants will require you to stay on top of your orders, but it doesn’t have to be challenging or time-consuming.
 Upper’s route optimization software helps you automate the process while taking advantage of delivery route planning and optimization.

 Upper adds to the convenience of your plant-delivery service that helps ensure your customers get the freshest plants possible.